 The end of the U.S. federal public health emergency means changes to which COVID-19 tests are available, and their cost.

-At-home antigen test kits will probably still be available from drugstores, but people would need to pay full price (currently $12 - $20) per kit, or make a co-pay if their health insurance plan partially covers that cost.
-(Santa Clara County's Better Health Pharmacy offers some free at-home antigen test kits at present.)
+At-home antigen test kits are still available from drugstores, but we need to pay full price (currently $12 - $20) per kit.
+If their health insurance plan partially covers these, there would be a co-pay.
+Also, Santa Clara County's Better Health Pharmacy offers some free at-home antigen test kits at present.

 At present two different tests, PCR tests and antigen tests, to discover if someone currently has a COVID infection, so these are most relevant to us as individuals.
 These use either a nasal swab or saliva to test.
 (NOTE: be sure to follow the instructions on the specific test kit on where to swab.)